 Then he went on ~to deal with secularism, 'deism and Arianism.
-Although I have some difficulty in' pinning down just what he means by secularism, and although I cannot accept the notion of "deist culture," nevertheless, he 'manifestly is struggling again with the whole problem of meaning -the meaning of the gospel and the false trails 'which lead into syncretism.
+Although I have some difficulty in' pinning down just 4 what he means by secularism, 8 and although I cannot accept the notion of "deist culture," nevertheless, he 'manifestly is struggling again with the whole problem of meaning -the meaning of the gospel and the false trails 'which lead into syncretism.

 In the case of de Nobili and the Brahmins, and the test of whether this was syncretism or possessio, the answer he received from Rome provided a criterion-for meaning.
-It was not a direct "yes" or "no", but depended on whether the "sacred thread" or "tuft of hair" had Hindu significance, or whether it brought honor to Christ \not Christ as one person of the-supposedly all-incorporating Hindu pantheon, but Christ, the only way to the Father.
+It was not a direct "yes" or "no", but depended on whether the "sacred thread" or "tuft of hair" had Hindu significance, or whether it brought honor to Christ not Christ as one person of the-supposedly received.
+It was, I think, an illuminating exercise, and did indeed point up the theological character of the problem - but it was a problem of meaning even so.

+all-incorporating Hindu pantheon, but Christ, the only way to the Father.
 Here again we have the problem of meaning.
-Anti- -this time the focus is on the form (the thread and tuft of hair), rather than the message, but the implication is that the form itself may have a meaning for those who set it in a different frame of reference from the missionary.
+Anti-this time the focus is on the form (the thread and tuft of hair), rather than the message, but the implication is that the form itself may have a meaning for those who set it in a different frame of reference from the missionary.
 A similar point arose when McGavran discussed the Christian Christmas festival as a functional substitute for the festival of the winter solstice.
 The common issue between these two cases is whether the form is given a new and Christian meaning or retains its pagan significance.
-The meaning makes all the difference in the world ---- the difference between possessio and syncretism.
+The meaning makes all the difference in the world --the difference between possessio and syncretism.

 Again he speaks of "morphological fundamentalism" -attributing radical new- meanings to old! words, semantic shifting; to adjust to some cultural or philosophical change, and passing it off as if no change had taken place we are once again involved in a problem of meaning which, among, other things, bears on mission policy and: promotion.
-Likewise, in his discussion of the rejection of" "traditional Christianity (creed, cultus, organization and customs)" for the sake of philosopher-theologians who - want "a radically new form of Christianity," we have a striving for meaning on the part of the armchair missionary - theologians.
+Likewise, in his discussion of the rejection of "traditional Christianity (creed, cultus, organization and customs)" for the sake of philosopher-theologians who - want "a radically new form of Christianity," we have a striving for meaning on the part of the armchair missionary - theologians.